Memory Gene May Fuel PTSD

-The new study, which was published today in the Proceedings of the National Academy of Sciences, had two phases.
+The study, published in the Proceedings of the National Academy of Sciences, had two phases.

 The researchers backed up this finding by repeating the memory test in a different group of about 400 Swiss adults.
 Using a type of brain scan known as functional magnetic resonance imaging, they found that the same gene variation was associated with certain patterns of brain activity known to be involved in storing memories.